Charleroi-Central railway station: Train services

 In addition to the above services, additional peak time trains are scheduled on weekdays (mornings and end of afternoons).

 Metro station

 Charleroi-South metro station, simply known as South (Sud) on network maps, was opened in 1976.
 Along with Vilette, Sud was the first station to enter service on the Charleroi Metro.

 Located at street level, Sud was a terminus station until the opening of the last section of the central loop of the Charleroi Metro, on 27 February 2012.
 The station features a balloon loop from the times it was a terminus, allowing vehicles entering it from the west to reverse.
 It is unused since the central loop's completion.

 Bus station

 Charleroi-South bus station is the main TEC bus transfer point in Charleroi.
-An express bus line (line A) serves the Brussels South Charleroi Airport.
+An express bus line (line A1) serves the Brussels South Charleroi Airport.